ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 --  │_│_│_│
 ```

-or B major:
+Or B major
 (Formatted as 4 columns
-to show the relation between the datatype format and the output.)
+to show the relation between the datatype format and the output.):

 ```haskell
 bMajor :: PlayedInstrument